chitragupt636/student-name-site/README.md

+#portfolio

-this is my personal portfolio in making. my name is Chitragupt Bangar pursuing 3rd year IT Engineering
+This is my personal portfolio in making. my name is Chitragupt Bangar pursuing 3rd year IT Engineering

+for now i know :

+1: javascript
+2: Node.js
+3: Rpl.it
+4: CHALK